 Taveuni has an unspoiled quality that is hard to find in today's world.
 Fiji is known as the soft coral capital of the world and the rainbow reefs of Taveuni is the CBD for soft coral with it's kaeidoscope of colours.
 The island of Taveuni also has the rugged mountains, verdant rainforest, exotic flora & fauna, lakes, plus the surrounding sea with its colourful reefs and multitudes of tropical fish make up an ecosystem of incredible diversity.
 It's nickname "Garden Island" applies not only to the landscape, but also to the underwater coral gardens.

-The Ra area is Fiji’s best-kept secret.
+Rakiraki is Fiji’s best-kept secret.
 It’s location on the northern tip of Fiji’s main Island, Viti Levu, offers seclusion, peace and quiet, far away from mainstream Fijian resorts.
+It has the feel of an island paradise with the convenience of the mainland.

 A great reason to visit this delightful piece of Fijian paradise is the top quality diving.
-The Ra (or West) waters are world renowned for the quality of fish life, an abundance of colour and pristine coral conditions.
-2 or 3 times a week dive boats head 20 KM to off shore reefs of Vatu-Ra-Channel, Sites often dive by liveaboards.
-Named by renowned photographer, the site are E6 HI8 and are known for their perfusion of Colourful, softcorals, clear water and healthy reefs.
+The Ra (or West) waters are world renowned for the quality of fish life, an abundance of colour and pristine conditions.

 Uncrowded diving on virgin reefs, with well over a dozen world class sites with an enormous variety for divers of all levels.
 All these wonderful sites are within five to thirty minutes by boat from the resort.
 Visibility rarely goes below 25 metres and there is a fantastic variety of fish and coral to be found here.